moukoublen/docker-kafka/README.md

 Kafka Docker
 ============

-Kafka docker image with `adoptopenjdk`.
+Kafka docker image with `openjdk`.

 The repo is located in [Github](https://github.com/moukoublen/docker-kafka)